How does this site work? What's a blog?

 Do you ever go outside, geek?

-Occasionally, Liam will throw an afghan over my shoulders and wheel us from Wi-Fi hotspot to Wi-Fi hotspot.
+Occasionally, the interns will throw an afghan over our shoulders and wheel us from Wi-Fi hotspot to Wi-Fi hotspot.
 And once a month, we see a moving picture on the motion picture screen.

 Who publishes this thing?
 Where the hell am I?
 What gives?

-Gizmodo is published by Nick "Brit" Denton, as part of the Gawker Weblogs Exploitation Project, a loose confederacy of alcoholics and egotists masquerading as real journalists.
+Gizmodo is published by Nick Denton, as part of the Gawker Media, a loose confederacy of alcoholics and egotists masquerading as real journalists.